 Nematodes were present in the glandular portion of the stomach.
-Several gastric ulcers were also present in the glandular portion of the stomach with nematodes embedded within the areas of ulceration.
+Several gastric ulcers were also present in the glandular portion of the stomach.
 At gross post mortem, the ulcers had a thick and possibly fibrotic (scarring) margin indicating a degree of chronicity, thus these ulcers may not necessarily be related to the stranding event.